CryptoMod is an endpoint security device that provides a secure transition of data from field devices to an HMI (Human Machine Interface) network.

 Data, surveillance information, control features and utility metering records can be exchanged securely since CryptoMod is permanently installed with the field instrument and has intrusion detection.
 In the event of a disturbance or interruption, the product will notify a host system which can send an SMS message, email or alarm notification.

-To effectively secure sensitive data, the CryptoMod comes with:
+To effectively secure sensitive data in SCADA networks, the CryptoMod comes with:

 Digital I/O: monitoring the enclosure in which the software and the field instrument is installed in, Hardware Watchdog Timer, triggering a power reset due to faulty conditions.

 Tamper Alarm: Immediately notifies control room technicians of enclosure or software tampering.